Blazify/blazex/README.md

 # BlazeScript

-A intermediate compiled and vm interpreted language which is dynamically typed (for now) and object oriented
+> A intermediate compiled and vm interpreted language which is dynamically typed (for now) and object oriented

+## Note
+> We are moving to LLVM as the VM wasn't performant, to build the code with llvm support use --features llvm and to compile to llvm use -l or --llvm flag

 ## Installation